LucHeuff/sql-autoloader/README.md

     This means there exists a single query consisting of multiple `JOIN` statements that reconstruct the original data.
     That also means there can be no isolated tables, or sets of isolated tables in the loading operation.

-> Note that this doesn't mean that all your tables need to be connected, this only needs to hold for the tables into which data are loaded.
+> ℹ️ This doesn't mean that all your tables need to be connected, this only needs to hold for the tables into which data are loaded.

 If your loading operation does match this assumption, you can either provide your own comparison query (through the `compare_query=` argument) or disable the validation entirely (by setting `compare=False`).